 professional standards and safety

-You should never be asked to have a Fitness to Practise assessment just because you are disabled or you have taken time off.
+They should never ask you to have a Fitness to Practise assessment just because you are disabled or you have taken time off.

 All professional bodies and your university should publish their Fitness to Practise procedures online.
 If you have a Fitness to Practise assessment, they should tell you what will happen and what you need to do.

 This should be a supportive meeting.
 Your wellbeing should be a priority.
 It may be held in your teaching department, for example, with your course tutor.
 If you are asked to go to a meeting like this, it's OK to ask whether it is part of a formal process.

 explain why they have asked you to the meeting